Skip to content

 Is Texas Christian University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Texas Christian University earn a median of $68,424, roughly in line with national averages for graduates.
+Ten years out, alumni of Texas Christian University earn a median of $68,424, roughly in line with the national average for college graduates.

 $60,435